 The above personal details are stored in a locked filing cabinet, accessed only by myself.
 They are stored separately from any case notes (brief summaries of counselling sessions).

 Case notes (brief summaries of counselling sessions) are also stored in a locked filing cabinet, accessed only by myself.
-For the purpose of these, you are known only as a number so that your anonymity is preserved.
+On case notes, you are identified as a number so that your anonymity is preserved.

 I keep a paper diary to manage my appointments, and you will be referred to within this only by your first name.
 This diary is stored separately from your personal details and case notes.